Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

 where $\delta$ is a Delta function and $\overline{\boldsymbol{\lambda}}$ is the posterior mean of $\boldsymbol{\lambda}$.
 This delta approximation was used for empirical partially Bayes estimation in~\cite{nakajima2014analysis}.
 This approximation admits {\it closed-form updates} to the following sub-problem when the factor matrices are fixed:

-Now we explain how to obtain an analytical update for $\overline{\lambda}_k$.
-We derive the closed-form updates to a single rank parameter $\overline{\lambda}_k$ for the CP model.
-The results associated with other tensor formats can be obtained similarly.
-Firstly, we re-arrange the KL divergence to the prior to isolate all terms involving the rank parameter $\overline{\lambda}_k$:
+We provide the closed-form analytical updates for $\overline{\lambda}_k$ under each choice of prior in CP format and give the details in Appendix A. The results associated with other tensor formats can be obtained similarly.
+For the Log-Uniform prior